zainhoda/zainhoda.github.io/_posts/2023-05-20-dsls-for-llms.md

 ---
 layout: post
-title:  "DRAFT: We need new DSLs for LLMs"
+title:  "We need new DSLs for the era of LLMs"
 ---

 # LLMs ❤️ DSLs